GDYendell/bluesky/docs/user/tutorial.rst

   instead **buffer their data externally** in separate hardware or software until it can be read out.

-Bluesky interacts with all devices via a :doc:`specified interface <hardware>`.
+Bluesky interacts with all devices via a :doc:`specified interface </developer/hardware>`.
 Each device is represented by a Python object with certain methods and attributes (with names like ``read`` and ``set``).
 Some of these methods are asynchronous, such as ``set``, which allows for the concurrent movement of